nw2190/Arch_Install/README.md

 ### Installing a Boot Loader
-For the choice of boot loader, I personally followed GTRONICK and used `systemd-boot` which worked well without much effort and correctly identified and included the Windows 10 boot option.
+For the choice of boot loader, I personally followed GTRONICK and used `systemd-boot` which worked well without much effort and correctly identified/included the Windows 10 boot option.
 This method can be carried out using the following commands:

 ```console
 $ pacman -S systemd-boot